Kludex/mangum/README.md

 # mangum

-An attempt to provide simple AWS Lambda support to any ASGI application.
+An attempt to provide simple AWS Lambda/API Gateway support to any ASGI application.

 Work in progress.

-## Example
+## Examples

+### Plain ASGI

+Below is a basic ASGI application that returns a "hello world" response:

 ```python
 from mangum import asgi_response